korinVR/WebGLBuildAndDeploy/README.md

 This is a Unity package to simplify my WebGL build-and-deploy flow.
 Only Amazon S3 is supported for deployment.

 Attention: This utility has many dependencies and will not be useful for everyone.
 Modify it, or use it just as a reference!
-Attention: It might not work on macOS (I use Windows).

 ![menu](https://user-images.githubusercontent.com/882466/167887860-090ed9ee-d0c6-47ac-84b4-00b5a0ff2b87.png)